Eastern theater of the American Civil War: Invasion of Maryland

-Lee decided that his army, despite taking heavy losses during the spring and summer, was ready for a great challenge: an invasion of the North.
-His goal was to penetrate the major Northern states of Maryland and Pennsylvania and cut off the Baltimore & Ohio Railroad line that supplied Washington.
+Lee decided that his army, despite taking heavy losses during the spring and summer, was ready for an invasion of the North.
+His goal was to penetrate the major Northern states of Maryland and Pennsylvania and cut off the Baltimore and Ohio Railroad line that supplied Washington, D.C.
 He also needed to supply his army and knew the farms of the North had been untouched by war, unlike those in Virginia.
 And he wished to lower Northern morale, believing that an invading army wreaking havoc inside the North might force Lincoln to negotiate an end to the war, particularly if he would be able to incite an uprising in the slave-holding state of Maryland.

 The Army of Northern Virginia crossed the Potomac River and reached Frederick, Maryland, on September 6.
 Lee's specific goals were thought to be an advance towards Harrisburg, Pennsylvania, cutting the east–west railroad links to the Northeast, followed by operations against one of the major eastern cities, such as Philadelphia.
 News of the invasion caused panic in the North, and Lincoln was forced to take quick action.
 George B. McClellan had been in military limbo since returning from the Peninsula, but Lincoln restored him to command of all forces around Washington and ordered him to deal with Lee.

 Lee divided his army.
 Longstreet was sent to Hagerstown, while Jackson was ordered to seize the Union arsenal at Harpers Ferry, which commanded Lee's supply lines through the Shenandoah Valley; it was also a tempting target, virtually indefensible.
 McClellan requested permission from Washington to evacuate Harpers Ferry and attach its garrison to his army, but his request was refused.
 In the Battle of Harpers Ferry, Jackson placed artillery on the heights overlooking the town, forcing the surrender of the garrison of more than 12,000 men on September 15.
 Jackson led most of his soldiers to join the rest of Lee's army, leaving A.P.
 Hill's division to complete the occupation of the town.